Theodorus (meridarch): Description

 This inscription represents one of the first known mention of the Buddha as a deity, using the Indian bhakti word Bhagavat ("Lord", "All-embracing personal deity"), suggesting the emergence of Mahayana doctrines in Buddhism.

-It is also one of the examples of direct involvement of the Greeks with the Buddhist religion in India.
+It is also one of the examples Greco-Buddhism.

 Theodorus is considered as contemporary or slightly posterior to another Indo-Greek named Heliodorus, whose c.100 BCE inscriptions have been preserved in the Heliodorus pillar.